hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_data_network.html.markdown

 * `id` - The ID of the Mobile Network Data Network.

-* `location` - The Azure Region where the Mobile Network Data Network should exist.
+* `location` - The Azure Region where the Mobile Network Data Network exists.

-* `description` - An optional description for this data network.
+* `description` - The description for this Mobile Network Data Network.

 * `tags` - A mapping of tags which should be assigned to the Mobile Network Data Network.